17 Diet and Lifestyle Tips to Decrease Inflammation

 - Choose slow-digesting carbs found in vegetables, legumes, fruits and whole grains.
 They are good sources of fiber, fatty acid composition, magnesium, carotenoids, and flavonoids.

 - Follow an anti-inflammatory diet.
-A traditional Mediterranean dietary pattern, which contains an abundance of fruits, vegetables, legumes, and grains and a high ratio of monounsaturated (MUFA) to saturated (SFA) fats and omega 3 to omega 6 polyunsaturated fatty acid (PUFAs) and has shown anti-inflammatory effects when compared with typical North American and Northern European dietary patterns in most observational and interventional studies.
+A traditional Mediterranean dietary pattern, which contains an abundance of fruits, vegetables, legumes, whole grains and a high ratio of monounsaturated (MUFA) to saturated (SFA) fats and omega 3 to omega 6 polyunsaturated fatty acid (PUFAs) and has shown anti-inflammatory effects when compared with typical North American and Northern European dietary patterns in most observational and interventional studies.
 Most experts believe that the Mediterranean diet is the diet of choice for diminishing chronic inflammation in clinical practice.
 Study.
 The following foods are part of the Mediterranean diet:

 -Omega 3 fats found in fatty fish like salmon (wild if possible), sardines, and herring.
 Walnuts, flaxseed, omega enriched eggs provide smaller amounts of omega 3 (a plant form called alpha-linolenic acid).
 The fats we eat are converted into substances called prostaglandins.
 Different types of prostaglandins ether increase or decrease inflammation in your body.
 Consuming foods rich in omega 3 fats help decrease the production of inflammatory prostaglandins